SeriousOldMan/Simulator-Controller/Docs/Installation & Configuration.md

 Then you have to create "Stream Deck Configuration.ini" file similar to the example above and save it to the *Simulator Controller\Config* folder in your user *Documents* folder.
 For each button in the profile you can define the default icon to be shown on the Stream Deck and whether textual labels should be shown on the Stream Deck buttons as well.
 The value for the optional *[layout].Button.X.Label* property may be *false* (no label), true (default; use the action label from the [labels defined in the general configuration](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#tab-plugins)) or you can supply a fixed text here (you can use "\n" to start a new line in the text value).
 To supply an icon using the optional *[layout].Button.X.Icon*, use a full path to an image file supported by Stream Deck.
 Here you can also use *false* to specify that you never want to change the icon on the Stream Deck, or *true* (which is the default), if the [icon from general configuration](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#tab-plugins) should by used for the associated controller action, if one is available.

 With the *...Mode* property you can define for a button, which layers should be dsiplayed on the Stream Deck. *IconOrLabel*, which is the default, means that the icon is displayed without a label, if an icon is availabel.
 Other values for this property are *Icon* (only an icon or nothing is displayed), *Label* (only a label or nothing is displayed), or *IconAndLabel*, which means, that both an icon and a label will be displayed.
+As you can see in the example above, you can declare exceptions from the default *Mode* using the *...Mode.Icon.XX* property, if necessary.
+Using this exception rule, you can define the *Mode* per icon and button seperately, which can get quite excessive, but it will give you very nice results on the Stream Deck.

 Example: In the above example, all "Stream Deck" Actions will use the icons for the currently associated controller action as defined in the "Controller Action Icons.XX" file.
 Please note, that you can omit the declaration "...Label=true", since this is the default.
 If an icon is available, the label will not be shown.
 Only the first two rows of the Stream Deck are used here for controller actions, whereas in the "Stream Deck Mini" only the first button in the top row is configured with a fixed icon and label.

 To activate your Stream Deck configuration, you then must open "Simulator Configuration" and create a new entry in the upper list of the "Controller" tab and associate this new controller with one of the Stream Deck layouts.
 Done...

-As mentioned above, you can associate an an image for a controller action to display on the Stream Deck, as long as this action is associated with the corresponding button.
+As mentioned above, you can associate an an image for each and every different controller action to display on the Stream Deck, as long as this action is associated with the corresponding button.
 Please note, that there is no configuration support yet, you have to create the necessary configuration file with a text editor.
 The file is named "Controller Action Icons.XX" (with *XX* substituted by the language code, for example "EN").
 This file must be placed in *Simulator Controller\Translations* folder in your user *Documents* folder and has the following format:

 	[Tactile Feedback]
 	TC.Increase=D:\Dateien\Bilder\Simulator Icons\ButtonDeck\TC+.jpg